GatorEducator/gatorgradle/README.md

     # A pure check is simply a call-out to the OS to run
     # whatever program you desire; the working directory
     # is set by the context (in this case, 'writing/')
-    (pure) ./writing-check.sh reflection.md param2
+    (pure) ../config/writing-check.sh reflection.md param2
     reflection.md:
-        # for checks that are 'executables', the context
+        # for checks that are 'executables' the context
         # is given after the executable: this check results
-        # in executing 'mdl writing/reflection.md'
+        # in executing 'markdownlint-cli2 writing/reflection.md'
-        mdl
+        markdownlint-cli2
         cat
         --description "Write two paragraphs in writing/reflection.md" CountFileParagraphs --count 2 --description "Write at least 6 words in each paragraph in writing/reflection.md" CountParagraphWords --count 30